 Introduction

 In the rapidly evolving construction landscape, the role of Building Information Modelling (BIM) is pivotal.
 It has transformed project planning, execution, and management, offering insights that were unimaginable a decade ago.
-However, the integration of BIM with Enterprise Resource Planning (ERP) systems like SAP can further elevate a project’s efficiency by automating cost code mapping, ensuring that every project expense is accurately tracked and managed.
-This blog will explore the methodology behind this integration and its benefits to construction firms.
+However, the integration of BIM with Enterprise Resource Planning (ERP) systems like SAP can further elevate a project's efficiency by automating cost code mapping, ensuring that every project expense is accurately tracked and managed.

 Why Integrate BIM with ERP?